newclear/typescript-require/README.md

 at the beginning of your ts modules.

+### target [string] default: 'ES5'
+Target output mode.

 ### targetES5 [boolean] default: true
-Target ES5 / ES3 output mode.
+Target ES5 / ES3 output mode. notice that target option will overwrite this.

 # Module Dependencies in TS files
 You can load any other TypeScript or Javascript module from your typescripts.
 However, you should